What are your main responsibilities or activities in your current position?

 In my work, I rely on a number of skills I have developed as part of my graduate degree: research design, statistic analyses of research data, writing skills, project management, team leadership, mentoring of young researchers, presentation skills.

 What do you like and what do you find challenging about your current position?

 My current position gives me the opportunity to learn about real challenges facing governments around the world and being involved in finding solutions that are contextually sensitive and relevant.
 It gives me the opportunity to have real impact in the education of young people around the globe while upholding my commitment to rigour and evidence.

 Is your current career path as you originally intended?

 Not at all!
-I never thought my career would have brought me to work at an international organization in Paris (OECD), followed by a not-for-profit research organization in London, UK (RAND).
-I have travelled to 30+ countries thanks to my career and have developed an impressive professional network, which I very much enjoy.
+I never thought my career would have brought me to work at an international organization in Paris (OECD), followed by a not-for-profit research organization in London, UK (RAND) and then to work with governments in Sub-Saharan Africa.
+I have travelled to 40+ countries thanks to my career and have developed an impressive professional network, which I very much enjoy.

 What motivated you to pursue graduate work at UBC?

 A good match between my research interest and the faculty at UBC and a strong desire to live in Vancouver were my main motivations, though the good reputation of the university was also a reason.

 What did you enjoy the most about your time as a graduate student at UBC?

 The ability to teach undergraduate classes, the good relationships with the other graduate students, the swimming facilities.